SerjoPepper/bot-brother/README.md

   return ctx.sendMessage('Your vehicle is <%=user.vehicle%>.
 Your age is <%=user.age%>.');
 });
 ```
-There are follow stages, sorted by invoking order.
+There are following stages, sorted by invoking order.

 | Name         | Description                    |
 | ------------ | ------------------------------ |